AjaySP04/StudentPortal_with_DB/Readme.md

 # Readme for Student Portal Web Application with Relational Database (SQLite)

+Please read this file till the end.
 This project is part of an in-house assignment, and also a copy of the already existing Student Portal Application with an only difference of the database use.
 This uses SQLite database for data management through an RDBMS and SQL.

+# Install with setup.py

+1. Use python package installer to install the project from current directory for setup.py.
+- command to run setup.py 'pip install -e'

+2. List all dependencies with command 'pip list'
+- You must see student-db in list like:

+* student-db   1.0.0   /home/ajay/Desktop/Projects/NoDatabaseStudentProject/WithDBStudent

+3. Now you can set/export flask environment (development in this case.).
+And follow instructions from 'To Run this app in development mode'.

-# Install the dependencies for the project
+# Install the dependencies for the project manually.

 1. Must install the virtualenv on Linux using
   'pip intall virtualenv'